IOTA-Ledger/blue-app-iota/README.md

         If this situation should arise you should consider going to a more trusted machine before re-signing a transaction.

-### Limitations of the Ledger Nano S
+### Limitations of Ledger Hardware Wallets

-Due to the memory limitations of the Ledger Nano S the transaction bundles have certain restrictions.
-The ledger can only store transactions with at most 1 output, 2 inputs, and 1 change transaction.
-If you need to use funds from more than 2 input addresses, first you must consolidate funds onto fewer addresses before finally sending to the receiving address.
+Due to the memory limitations of both the Ledger Nano S and the Ledger Blue, the transaction bundles have certain restrictions.
+The Ledger Nano S can only accept a transaction with a maximum bundle size of 8 and the Ledger Blue is limited to a maximum bundle size of 27.

+An output and a change transaction each only require 1 bundle entry, however every input transaction requires the same number of bundle entries as the security level being used on the seed.
+Thus if using a Ledger Nano S you could have 1 output + 3 inputs (security level 2) + 1 change transaction and this would take up all 8 bundle entries.
+For security level 3 you could only have 1 output + 2 inputs + 1 change transaction.

+*Security level 2 is the default security level.*

 ## FAQ